Get a Mentor

 • There is no cost to the institution

-• Encourages community colleges that have not had an ATE award in the past 7 years, or faculty who are new to ATE.
+• Encourages community colleges that have not had an ATE award, or faculty who are new to ATE.

 • Stimulates implementation, adaptation, and innovation in ATE-supported areas with an emphasis on STEM/technician education